thaddeuslzy/sudoku_solver/README.md

 # Sudoku

 ## Description
-This is my attempt at making a sudoky solver using the concepts learnt in my Introduction to AI course.
-It implements algorithms i learnt such as AC-3, Backchecking, and Forward Checking.
+This is my attempt at making a sudoku solver using the concepts learnt in my Intro to AI course.
+It implements algorithms I learnt such as AC-3, Backchecking, and Forward Checking.
 It also uses the Most Contstrained Variable and Least Constraining Value heuristic for end-fast desicion-making.

 ## How to run
 Included is input.txt, which contains the mathematically hardest sudoku puzzle in the world.